 When children are struck by vehicles, their injuries often result in life threatening or permanent damage.
 The faster a vehicle is moving, the greater the impact and the more devastating the results.

-- Children aged 5 to 14 years are at the greatest risk for pedestrian-related deaths
+- Aged 5 to 14 years are at the greatest risk for pedestrian-related deaths

-- Children aged 10 to 14 years have the highest incidence of pedestrian-related injuries
+- Aged 10 to 14 years have the highest incidence of pedestrian-related injuries

 - Have difficulty judging the speed and distance of cars

 - Believe if they can see a car, the driver can see them